EmilAtli/HBV202GFinal/README.md

 - Added support for multiple book copies and an AvailabilityListener that reports remaining/total copies whenever a book is borrowed or returned.

+- Composite Omnibus support: bundle multiple volumes into a single set so that borrowing or returning the set automatically forwards the action to each contained volume.

+- Only Admin can bundle selected books into a composite set

 ## Todo

 - [ ] Extend UI